Poisoning Attacks on Multi-Agent Reinforcement Learning Systems

 Single-Agent SAC 1276 23.93 −98.1% −31.43

 Reward curves.
 Average reward versus training steps for PPO and SAC in single-agent (top) and multi-agent (bottom) environments, with and without the attacker.
-Attack runs show larger variance and lower asymptotes; the gap is most pronounced for single-agent SAC, where the buffer is too small to wash out lure samples.
+Attack runs show larger variance and lower asymptotes; the gap is most pronounced for single-agent SAC, where the buffer is too small to wash out poison samples.

 What this means for deployed MARL